What do you do if you’ve lost or found a pet? Don’t panic. There are several places you can call for help:

 Travel safely.
 Use a non-slip collar to prevent your surprised or frightened pet from slipping free in strange territory.
 Crate your pet in the car to be sure they don’t escape in the event of an accident.
 Seatbelts are just as effective in preventing pet injuries as they are for human children.
 Never, ever travel with a dog loose or tied in a truck bed!

 Have current photos of your pet available.
 The key word is current.
 Adult dogs often look quite different than their adorable puppy picture.
 The same goes for before and after visiting the groomer.
-Please note that MAVH attaches digital photographs of each pet to their medical file.
+Please note that Mountain Aire Veterinary Hospital attaches digital photographs of each pet to their medical file.

 Have proof of ownership.
 There’s no guarantee that the person who finds your pet is going to willingly give them back.
-A microchip is your best proof of ownership, but only if it is properly registered.
+Current medical records and a microchip is your best proof of ownership, please ensure that your microchip is properly registered.

 Be neighborly.
 Introduce yourself and your pets to your neighbors.
 This makes it more likely for them to alert you if your pet is spotted running about unsupervised.
 Also make sure you’re a good neighbor.
 If your pet frequently roams, barks, eliminates in their yard or otherwise annoys your neighbors, they may not be so quick to alert you to a sighting.